Sean Connery: 1962–1983: James Bond and stardom

-Connery's breakthrough came in the role of the fictional British secret agent James Bond.
+Connery's breakthrough came in the role of the fictional British secret agent James Bond in the 1962 film "Dr. No".
 He was initially reluctant to commit to a film series, but understood that if the franchise succeeded, his film career would greatly benefit.
 Between 1962 and 1967, Connery played Bond in Dr. No, From Russia with Love, Goldfinger, Thunderball, and You Only Live Twice, the first five Bond films produced by Eon Productions.
 After departing from the role, Connery returned for the seventh film, Diamonds Are Forever, in 1971.
-Connery made his final appearance as Bond in Never Say Never Again, a 1983 remake of Thunderball produced by Jack Schwartzman's Taliafilm.
+Connery made his final appearance as Bond in Never Say Never Again, a 1983 remake of Thunderball, produced by Jack Schwartzman's Taliafilm.
 All seven films were commercially successful.
 James Bond, as portrayed by Connery, was selected as the third-greatest hero in cinema history by the American Film Institute.

 The choice of Connery for the role of James Bond owed much to Dana Broccoli, wife of the producer Albert "Cubby" Broccoli, who is reputed to have been instrumental in persuading her husband that Connery was the right man.
-James Bond's creator, Ian Fleming, originally doubted Connery's casting, saying, "He's not what I envisioned of James Bond looks", and "I'm looking for Commander Bond and not an overgrown stunt-man", adding that Connery (muscular, 6' 2", and a Scot) was unrefined.
+James Bond's creator, Ian Fleming, originally doubted Connery's casting, saying, "He's not what I envisioned of James Bond looks".
+Broccoli said, I'm looking for Commander Bond and not an overgrown stunt-man", adding that Connery, being a muscular 6' 2" and a Scot, was unrefined.
 Fleming's girlfriend Blanche Blackwell told him Connery had the requisite sexual charisma, and Fleming changed his mind after the successful Dr. No premiere; he was so impressed that he subsequently gave the character a Scottish heritage, with his father stated as being from Glencoe in the Scottish Highlands in the 1964 novel You Only Live Twice.